-Some meteorological and hydrological extremes have already changed and will change further due to continued global climate change.
+Statistics of some meteorological and hydrological extremes have already changed and will change further due to continued global climate change.
 However, it is difficult to estimate the current and future risks due to a lack of long-term observations.
-Hence, special care has to be taken to use homogenised long time series for more robust statements on changed extremes and for the calibration of models used for projections of extremes.
-Because of
+Hence, special care has to be taken to use carefully homogenised long time series for more robust statements on potentially changed extremes and for the calibration of models used for their projection.
+Because of Austria's comparatively long and dense observations in geosciences, researchers are better positioned for estimating the risks related to extremes.
+Examples of research topics include: